 That said, I also love using truly wild black walnuts in this pesto.
 Black walnuts are smaller and are far more flavorful than regular walnuts.
 Most recipes suggest that when you are using black walnuts you cut in half the amount you use.
 Not here.
 I want a powerful walnut punch, and this recipe delivers it in spades.
 Of course store-bought walnuts are fine here, too, as are pine nuts.

-When I am feeling ambitious, I make my pestos with a mortar and pestle — the texture comes out better that way.
+When I am feeling ambitious, I make parsley pesto, or really any pesto, with a mortar and pestle — the texture comes out better that way.
+After all, it means “pound” in Italian.
 But, when I am in a hurry, I just buzz everything in a food processor.
 Just make certain you don’t accidentally make a puree!
 Pulse everything, don’t let the motor run on your processor.

 How to use your parsley pesto?
 With pasta, of course, or over polenta.
 Pesto is great mixed into risotto at the last minute, served over white meat poultry or fish, or — and this is my favorite — dropped into a winter minestrone soup, right at the end.